Skip to content

 4. Create A Thorough Checklist To Track Task Progress

 As mentioned, effective onboarding programs are consistent and structured.
+An onboarding new employees checklist is a must.

 • Talk to HR and sign employee forms